On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers: Introduction

 \section{Introduction}

-Quantum computing is expected to greatly enhance the simulation of quantum systems, particularly challenging problems in the ground state and excited state quantum chemistry ~\cite{tilly2021variational,mcardle2020quantum,cerezo2021variational,peruzzo2014variational,magann2021pulses,kandala2017hardware,cao2019quantum,fedorov2022vqe,magann2021pulses}.
+Quantum computing is expected to greatly enhance the simulation of quantum systems, particularly challenging problems in ground- and excited-state quantum chemistry~\cite{tilly2021variational,mcardle2020quantum,cerezo2021variational,peruzzo2014variational,magann2021pulses,kandala2017hardware,cao2019quantum,fedorov2022vqe,magann2021pulses}.
 Recent years have seen rapid advances in methods and algorithms for computing the eigenstates of a molecular Hamiltonian in quantum chemistry using quantum computers ~\cite{grimsley2019adaptive, asthana2022equation, kumar2022quantum, bauer2020quantum, stair2021simulating, stair2020multireference,kowalski2020quantum, huggins2020non, lee2018generalized,asthana2022minimizing,meitei2021gate}.
 Excited state quantum chemistry is exciting for quantum computing applications because classical computer-based quantum chemistry methods face challenges in several cases where an accurate description of excited states is needed, and quantum computers may provide an advance in these problems.
-For instance, leading scalable exited state methods face challenges in the accurate description of doubly excited states~\cite{boguslawski2018targeting,rishi2023dark,ravi2022intermediate}, accurate potential energy surfaces for the study of conical intersections and excited state dynamics~\cite{kohn2007can,thomas2021complex,kjonstad2017crossing,tajti2018accuracy}, especially when the ground state has a multireference character~\cite{lischka2018multireference, evangelista2018perspective}.
+For instance, leading scalable excited state methods face challenges in the accurate description of doubly excited states~\cite{boguslawski2018targeting,rishi2023dark,ravi2022intermediate}, accurate potential energy surfaces for the study of conical intersections and excited state dynamics~\cite{kohn2007can,thomas2021complex,kjonstad2017crossing,tajti2018accuracy}, especially when the ground state has a multi-reference character~\cite{lischka2018multireference, evangelista2018perspective}.